FAQ (Frequently Asked Questions)

 • Avoid using Topics (CPV codes).
 They are too specific, thus difficult to manage.

--Of course, unless you look for a very specific, very rare type of project).
+• Of course, unless you look for a very specific, very rare type of project.

--International institutions have offices in multiple countries, so the country is less relevant for them.
+• E.g., European and international institutions have offices in multiple countries, so the country is less relevant for them.

 How to set default profile filters?